-The authors take the view that we will become able to meet and exceed the needs of every person in the world, through technology, innovation, and philanthropy.
-Of course, I found this very interesting.
+I could relate to a lot in this book.
+The authors argue that we'll be able to meet and exceed the needs of every person in the world, through technology, innovation, and philanthropy.

 Providing abundance is humanity’s grandest challenge—this is a book about how we rise to meet it.
 We will soon be able to meet and exceed the basic needs of every man, woman and child on the planet.
 Abundance for all is within our grasp.
 This bold, contrarian view, backed up by exhaustive research, introduces our near-term future, where exponentially growing technologies and three other powerful forces are conspiring to better the lives of billions.
 An antidote to pessimism by tech entrepreneur turned philanthropist, Peter H. Diamandis and award-winning science writer Steven Kotler.